Billy Godwin

 Billy Godwin (born November 19, 1964) is an American college baseball coach and former pitcher.
-He is the head baseball coach at the University of North Carolina at Greensboro.
+He is the former head baseball coach at the University of North Carolina at Greensboro.
 Godwin played college baseball at Atlantic Christian College in 1986.
 He was the head baseball coach of East Carolina from 2006 to 2014.
 In 2015, Godwin was listed as an area scout, based in Emerald Isle, North Carolina, for the New York Yankees of Major League Baseball.

 Early years

 Godwin was born in Rocky Mount, North Carolina, and attended Northern Nash High School.
 He then earned an athletic scholarship as a pitcher in 1982 to attend Atlantic Christian College, now Barton College.
 He was named team captain in 1986 and Kiwanis Award for the Most Outstanding Male Student-Athlete.
 He graduated in 1986 in Business Administration.
 His first coaching job came at North Carolina Wesleyan College in 1989 and 1990.
 He was the assistant coach to current UNC head coach Mike Fox.
 The two guided NCWC to the NCAA Division 3 baseball championship in 1989 and a third-place finish a year later.